ronniexrogers/21-game/README.md

 -I had a lot of fun coding my first game and playing around with this project.

-Future features that I will be adding in the future include:
+<b>Future features that I will be adding in the future include:</b>
 <br>
 -Visual cards displayed rather than having the text value of the cards displayed
 <br>